jasonbayton/11ty/_src/blog/2020/01/the-decade-that-redefined-android-in-the-enterprise.md

 Whether picking up a Pixel or an Xperia, a Galaxy or a Nokia, though the UI may have differed here and there, the underlying provisioning flows, the way a work profile is set up or how a device undertakes the disabling of the camera.
 It all happens using the same APIs, it’s reliable, it’s familiar, and it’s a million miles away from the management of old both for customers and EMM vendors.

-<figure class="wp-block-pullquote">> *With a standard set of APIs to use across any OEM, implementation is greatly streamlined for new functionality*
+> *With a standard set of APIs to use across any OEM, implementation is greatly streamlined for new functionality*
 >
 > <cite>Kevin Murray, Senior Product Manager, VMware</cite>

-</figure>As Kevin states, the consistency and simplicity of Android Enterprise has equally had a profound impact on the vendors who implement these universal APIs; rather than having to work with each OEM independently, vendors now work directly with Google for the most part.
+As Kevin states, the consistency and simplicity of Android Enterprise has equally had a profound impact on the vendors who implement these universal APIs; rather than having to work with each OEM independently, vendors now work directly with Google for the most part.
 With well documented APIs and simple escalation points the EMMs starting out today will have a tough time imagining how it used to be.

 Unsurprisingly with customers being able to pick up most devices on the market and know they’ll work exactly as they need, the mandate for Samsung in enterprise as the only viable OEM has diminished: